White Bean Dip, a quick and easy dip for fresh vegetables and whole-grain crackers.

 - pomegranate molasses

-- basil, rosemary, parsley, and tarragon are my go-to herbs, but use what you like, even dried.
+- basil, rosemary, parsley, and tarragon are my go-to herbs, but use what you like, fresh or dried.
+If you don’t have fresh herbs, substitute a tablespoon of dried herbs.

 Are you ready for a challenge?
 Your own fiber challenge?
 I created a free, 5-day challenge you can join by clicking this link.
 You’ll get tips and tools, resources and recipes to create your own roadmap to meet your fiber goals.
 Don’t ya?
 Won’t ya?
 Seriously, it’s only 5 days 😉 Find it right here.